geseib/tgwwalk/2.singleaccount/README.md

     ip-10-4-0-17(config)#
     ```

-1. Once in Configuration mode _note: you should see (config)# prompt_, paste Select all text (ctrl-v on pc/command-v on mac) in the text from the outputfile created in step 4.
-This will slowly paste in the configuration file.
+1. Once in Configuration mode _note: you should see (config)# prompt_, paste all text (ctrl-v on pc/command-v on mac) from the outputfile created in step 4.
+This will slowly paste into the configuration.

-1.  if you are still at the (config)# or (config-router) prompt, type **end** and press enter.
+1. Once, the paste is finished, if you are still at the (config)# or (config-router) prompt, type **end** and press enter.

 1. Now lets look at the new interfaces: **sh ip int br**.
-You should see new interfaces: Tunnel1 and Tunnel2 and they both should show up. \*note: if they do not change from down to up after a 2 minutes, likely cause is the ip addresses were flipped in the createcsr script.
+You should see new interfaces: Tunnel1 and Tunnel2 and they both should show up. \*note: if they do not change from down to up after a minute, likely cause is the ip addresses were flipped in the createcsr script.
     ![ssh key and ssh to CSR](../images/csr-showtunnel.png)

 1. Lets make sure we are seeing the routes on the Cisco CSR. first we can look at what BGP is seeing: **show ip bgp summary**.
 The most important thing to see is the State/PfxRcd (Prefixes received).
 If this is in Active or Idle (likely if neighbor statement is wrong: IP address, AS number) there is a configuration issue.
 What we want to see is a number.
 In fact if everything is setup correctly we should see 4 for each neighbor.